nion-software/nionswift/design/data_model.md

 ## Annotated Array

 An **annotated array** is one complete unit of data: an underlying array, descriptor, dimensions, and associated metadata.
-The name reflects the composition: an array, annotated with axis groups, calibrations, coordinate system references, and metadata.
+The descriptor supplies its axis groups, calibrations, coordinate system references, structured extensions, and free-form metadata.
 The implementation class name is `AnnotatedArray`; text uses "annotated array"; "underlying array" always refers to the raw value buffer inside an annotated array.
 This section describes the annotated array model in two parts: the current implementation state and the planned state.

 ### Current Implementation